Loneliness poses risks as deadly as smoking: U.S. surgeon general

 People culled their friend groups during the coronavirus pandemic and reduced time spent with those friends, the surgeon general's report finds.
 Americans spent about 20 minutes a day in person with friends in 2020, down from 60 minutes daily nearly two decades earlier.

 The loneliness epidemic is hitting young people, ages 15 to 24, especially hard.
-The age group reported a 70% drop in time spent with friends during the same period.
+The age group reported a 70 per cent drop in time spent with friends during the same period.

-Loneliness increases the risk of premature death by nearly 30%, with the report revealing that those with poor social relationships also had a greater risk of stroke and heart disease.
-Isolation also elevates a person's likelihood for experiencing depression, anxiety and dementia.
+Loneliness increases the risk of premature death by nearly 30 per cent, with the report revealing that those with poor social relationships also had a greater risk of stroke and heart disease.
+Isolation also elevates a person's likelihood for experiencing depression, anxiety and dementia, according to the research.
+Murthy did not provide any data that illustrates how many people die directly from loneliness or isolation.

 The surgeon general is calling on workplaces, schools, technology companies, community organizations, parents and other people to make changes that will boost the country's connectedness.
 He advises people to join community groups and put down their phones when they're catching up with friends; employers to think carefully about their remote work policies; and health systems to provide training for doctors to recognize the health risks of loneliness.